code-423n4/code-contests/README.md

 ## Scoring
 The scoring system has two primary goals: rewarding contestants for finding unique bugs and making the contest resistant to sybil attacks.
 A secondary goal of the scoring system is to incentivize contestants to form squads and encourage coordination.

-Bugs are divided into 3 classes:
+Bugs are divided into 4 risk categories:
 - Low Risk
 - Medium Risk
 - High Risk
+- Critical Risk

 ## Rewards
 Wardens are awarded shares for bugs discovered, and those shares give the owner a pro rata piece of the pot.